JohnnySonTrinh/love-letter-generator/README.md

 </div>

 ### About Page
-The About page shows cards with information about the team contributors: Profile, LinkedIn link, things they love, and a few words about tech and love, or their love for tech!
+The About page was designed so that you can swipe to find out more about us, like a dating app.
+It shows cards with information about the team contributors: Profile, LinkedIn link, things they love... as well as a few words about tech and love, or their love for tech!

 ### Contact Page
-The Contact page has a form that sends a message to the team.
+The Contact page has a form that sends a message to the Cupid team.
 It has input fields for name, email, message, and a submit button.
 When Submit is clicked, there is a feedback message.

 ## Surface